What are ventricular premature complexes?

 Your heart is responsible for pumping blood and oxygen throughout your body.
 The heart performs this function by expanding and contracting.
 This movement is what produces your heartbeat.

 Your heartbeat is regulated by a unique electrical system.
-Although this electrical system consistently produces the signals needed for your heart to beat in a predicable manner, there are times when this signal can become disrupted.
+Although this electrical system consistently produces the signals needed for your heart to beat in a predicable manner, there are times when the signal can become disrupted.
 When this happens, an irregular heartbeat can occur, and it may feel as if your heart has skipped a beat.

 Various health conditions can disrupt your heartbeat.
-While some are life-threatening, others can be quite benign.
+Some are life-threatening, but others can be quite benign.
 Ventricular premature complexes are one example of a benign condition that can cause an irregular heartbeat.
 In fact, most people experience this condition at some point in their lives.
 This condition can occur at random times or in regular patterns.

 Ventricular premature complexes are also known as: